-- To analyze the Capital Budget Projects status at the end of the financial year of 2023/24 - To track quarterly progress against the targets set in the SDBIP.
-This will in turn inform decision making and future goal setting - To identify problems regarding performance of implementing Capital Budget Projects and Service Delivery Targets, with a view to obtain solutions - To determine whether the objectives and strategies of the IDP have been met. - To track the implementation of the Audit Action Plan - To report on the overall Governance, Service Delivery and Supply Chain Management Performance of the Municipality.
+- To analyze the Capital Budget Projects status at the end of the financial year of 2022/23 - To track quarterly progress against the targets set in the SDBIP.
+This will in turn inform decision making and future goal setting - To identify problems regarding performance of implementing Capital Budget Projects and Service Delivery Targets, with a view to obtain solutions - To determine whether the objectives and strategies of the IDP have been met. - To report on the overall Governance, Service Delivery and Supply Chain Management Performance of the Municipality.